 The Unbearable Stupidity of Modeling

 Clearly modeling is doomed to failure, unless of course these are all misconceptions...
-In fact, they are, and I'll explain why.
+In fact, they are exactly that.

 Peter Friese is a software architect with itemis.
 He is a committer for the open source projects openArchitectureWare, Eclipse Modeling, FindBugs, and AndroMDA.
 As a software engineer and software architect, Peter has worked on a variety of industry projects in different domains such as banking, aerospace and transport.
 Peter is the author of various articles on the topics of Eclipse, Spring, and model-driven software development and gives lectures on these themes at software conferences.